-There is a good reason that the word Roomba has become synonymous with robot vacuum models.
-We continue to see capable competitors arrive in the market at ever-decreasing prices, iRobot’s Roomba line remains the brand to beat.
-Few robot vacuums can match Roomba’s extensive array of innovative features and performance.
-However, they’re also some of the most expensive models on the market, which means you want to make the right choice the first time you buy!
+There is a good reason the word Roomba has become synonymous with robot vacuums.
+Although we continue to see capable competitors arrive in the market at ever-decreasing prices, iRobot’s Roomba line remains the brand to beat.

 iRobot Roomba 960